Negotiations leading to the Iran nuclear deal: U.S.–EU–Iran trilateral talks

 Iran, the EU and the United States held two trilateral meetings at the foreign minister level in New York in September 2014.
 The U.S. Department of State has argued that there are points when it makes sense for the foreign ministers at the trilateral level to get together to talk.
-"In part because the majority of the sanctions are EU and US, the trilateral makes sense."
+"In part because the majority of the sanctions are EU and U.S., the trilateral makes sense."

 On 15 October 2014 Iranian Foreign Minister Mohammad Zarif, EU High Representative Catherine Ashton and Secretary of State John Kerry have met again, this time in Vienna.
 A senior U.S. Department of State official said at a briefing with reporters that the parties were focused on the 24 November deadline and had not discussed an extension of the talks.
-The negotiators were working on a full agreement – the understandings and the annexes to them.
+The negotiators were working on a full agreement—the understandings and the annexes to them.
 "This is a situation where unless you have the detail, you do not know that you have the agreement," explained the official.

 Secretary of State John Kerry, Iranian Foreign Minister Mohammad Zarif and former EU foreign policy chief Catherine Ashton have held talks on 9–10 November 2014 in Muscat seeking to bridge differences on a comprehensive nuclear agreement.
 Officials from all delegations have abstained from briefing reporters.
 The talks ended without an imminent breakthrough.

 After arriving in Vienna on 20 November 2014 John Kerry met for more than two hours with Mohammad Zarif and Catherine Ashton.
 It was not reported whether they made any headway.
 Zarif said that the nuclear issue was a symptom, not a cause, of mistrust and struggle.
 Zarif also emphasized on mutual interests of countries.